ehrpg/lastdescent/docs/space/laws.md

 With the rise of space piracy, the restrictions on weapons on civilian vessels was loosened.
-If a vessel is considerable danger of being raided by pirates or other lawless factions, the captain can apply for a Form 12a, allowing him to arm his vessel.
+If a vessel is considerable danger of being raided by pirates or other lawless factions, the captain can apply for a form (or permit) 12a, allowing him to arm his vessel.

 Acquiring a form 12a costs 500 000 credits.
 Access to a Form 12 is not a right.

-The form can is not restricted to the captain, and may also be held by any permanent crew under the captains employment; such as a weapons expert.
+The form is not restricted to the captain, and may also be held by any permanent crew under the captains employment; such as a weapons expert.

 The a Variant of this form - Form 12a - allows for all weapons to be mounted on